Parre87/projekt2/README.md

  - Navigation flows logically and smoothly
  - Dynamic content updates as expected
  - No console errors in the browser developer tools

+# Commits

+ - When I have written comments in commits, I have mostly chosen in the commit message header to write only update.html, update.css, etc. instead of writing everything there, but I have written more in detail in the extended description section instead, which can be written below where it says write commit message.

    ## Deployment:

 - The site was deployed to GitHub following the steps below:
     - In the GitHub repository, navigate to the "Settings" tab.
     - In the "Pages" menu from the "Source" dropdown list select "Deploy from a Branch".